ajwills72/rminr/docs/README.md

 A series of worksheets on using R for data analysis in psychology.
 No previous knowledge of R, or of psychology, is assumed.

 * [Introduction to RStudio](intro-rstudio.md).
-How to get RStudio, and a basic introduction to the software.
+A basic introduction to the software.

 * [Exploring data](exploring-incomes.html).
 Means, medians, and histograms.